-2. Undergoing extensive renovations at the moment, Prague’s National Museum stands proud at the top of Wenceslas Square, and has witnessed some of the city’s most vital moments.
-At the foot of the museum steps is a memorial to Jan Palach – the student who infamously set himself alight in protest at the Soviet led invasion of the Czech Republic in 1968.
+2. Undergoing extensive renovations at the moment, Prague’s National Museum stands proud at the top of Wenceslas Square and has witnessed some of the city’s most vital moments.
+At the foot of the museum, steps are a memorial to Jan Palach – the student infamously set himself alight in protest at the Soviet-led invasion of the Czech Republic in 1968.
 Do not be fooled by the Square’s garish, sometimes seedy façade.
-Cast your gaze upwards for some wonderful examples of Art Nouveau architecture, including the exquisite Grand Hotel Europa.
+Instead, cast your gaze upwards for some wonderful examples of Art Nouveau architecture, including the exquisite Grand Hotel Europa.

 3. At the bottom of Wenceslas Square, turn right onto the busy shopping street of Na Příkopě (which means ‘on the moat’).
-Here stretches an array of high street brands, as well the Museum of Communism, wedged with no sense of irony between a casino and a McDonald’s.
-Keep a keen eye out to the right too; Panská is home to the Mucha Museum, while the parallel Nekázanka is spanned by two delightfully Venetian-style bridges.
+Here stretches an array of high street brands and the Museum of Communism, wedged with no sense of irony between a casino and a McDonald’s.
+Keep a keen eye out to the right, too; Panská is home to the Mucha Museum, while two delightfully Venetian-style bridges span the parallel Nekázanka.